searchboy-sudo/BlaB-G/README.md

 ## Chat code

-The chat code is the unique part of a `bit.ly` shortened URL of your BlaB!
-WS or BlaB!
-WS Pro URL ending with `?mobileapp=3`
+The chat code is the unique part of a `bit.ly` shortened URL`

-* Create a bit.ly short link from `https://yourchat.com/chat/index.php?mobileapp=3`
+* The exact link that must be shortened can be copied from YourChat » AdminCP » Settings » General » Android Apps
 * If the result is `bit.ly/2rC9gza` then the chat code **2rC9gza**
-* `mobileapp=3` triggers a callback function that remembers the code in the app.

 ## Permissions